 How common is psoriatic nail disease?

-About 1 in 50 people have psoriasis at some time in their life.
-It can first develop at any age, but it most often starts between the ages of 15 and 30 years, or after the age of 40 years.
+About 1 in 50 people have psoriasis at some time in their lives.
+It can first develop at any age but it most often starts between the ages of 15 and 30 years.

-Nail changes occur in about half of all people with psoriasis and in about 4 in every 5 people with psoriatic arthritis (see separate leaflet called Psoriatic Arthritis).
+Nail changes occur in about half of all people with psoriasis and in about 4 in every 5 people with psoriatic arthritis.
+See separate leaflet called Psoriatic Arthritis for more details.

 Only a few people have psoriatic nail disease without having psoriasis affecting the skin.